Contact Us

 In Sara's words.

 I met Lori, Mark, and Janet in 2007 when they announced the Mi Esperanza courses in Nueva Oriental.
 I heard Mi Esperanza was offering Computer, Cosmetology, and Sewing classes to women of low income.
 I was interested in the sewing course and decided to take it immediately.
-My husband died the next year after I graduated; when Mi Esperanza found out about my husband, they called me to offer me a current job available at Mi Esperanza, which I happily accepted.
+My husband died the following year after I graduated; when Mi Esperanza found out about my husband, they called me to offer me a current job available at Mi Esperanza, which I happily accepted.
 I feel good to be part of their team.
-I started working from Monday-Thursday, but thank God we have had so many new projects that I work Monday-Friday now.
+I started working from Monday to Thursday, but thank God we have had so many new projects that I work Monday-Friday now.

 Sara at a glance